What is a Chartered Financial Analyst?

 The path to attaining the CFA designation is rigorous and includes having to write three notoriously intensive exams, each being 6 hours long.
 Before qualifying for enrollment in the CFA program, candidates must hold either a bachelor’s degree or have 4000 hours of professional work experience.
 To be able to use the CFA designation, one must pass the three levels of the CFA program and obtain at least 4000 hours of relevant experience in the financial industry.
 CFA Charterholders are expected to uphold the Code of Ethics and share in the Institute’s Visions and Values for the duration of their career.

-We decided to ask all our staff who have the Chartered Financial Analyst designation (and one on his way) why they chose to pursue the designation.
+We decided to ask all our team who have the Chartered Financial Analyst designation why they chose to pursue the designation.
 Read on to find out more about each of their paths to obtaining the CFA designation, the hard work and dedication involved with achieving this goal, and how working with a CFA Charterholder can provide you with confidence and extra financial peace of mind.

 Todd Blaseckie, CFA